Call now in confidence immediate help & advice 24/7

 The frequent and long term consumption of psychoactive substances can severely impair cognitive abilities among addicted people.

-Additionally, drug and alcohol consumption can lead to a range of long term physical health ramifications.
+Additionally, drug and alcohol consumption can lead to a range of long term physical health ramifications if you don’t seek help at rehab.

 In fact, it is estimated that around 90% of liver disease cases are preventable.